beckym223/manual_work/E6_long_edited.md

 often, a combination of the two.
 The ex- treme failure has been, not surprisingly, in the most advanced industrial country,
-1 It will be observed that performance in agriculture, an industry in which the firm has little market power, is not adverse.
-But it should also be observed that in no industry has power over prices been more completely removed to public authority or is there greater effort at collective control of costs or a more comprehensive socialization of technology.

 ### ---Economics-1973-0-06.txt---